leifos-gmbh/ILIAS/Services/Container/README.md

 - uses ModeManager, ItemSetManager, ilContainer
 - determines ItemBlocks sequence incl. page embedded blocks and items per block
+  - checks visible permission for items
+  - in the case of sessions this still holds hidden "previous" and "next" sessions
 - determines block sorting, item sorting is mostly done in ItemSetManager, except for item group subitems (is done also here)
 - api
   - getSequence() : ItemBlockSequence